JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 # Getting Started
-Thanks for using Luna SDK.
+Welcome to Luna SDK.
 In this article, we will guide you to Luna SDK by creating a simple program that draws one textured 3D cube on the screen.
 At the end of this article, you will have a basic understanding of using Luna SDK to create a simple graphic program, and can start to explore more advanced features provided by Luna SDK.

 ## Prerequisites
 In this article, we assume that you have the basic knowledge of C++ programming and graphics programming (like using D3D11, D3D12 or OpenGL).
 You should also correctly setup Luna SDK and developing environments using the instructions provided in `README.md` of the project.